saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml/v1alpha.md

 #### `scope`

-Specifies which scope should be associated with this registry.
+Specifies which scope is associated with this registry.
 See [Associating a scope with a registry](https://docs.npmjs.com/cli/v9/using-npm/scope#associating-a-scope-with-a-registry).

 <p><small>| OPTIONAL | STRING |</small></p>